 In South Carolina, that lawsuit can include both the cost of repairs as well as reasonable legal fees for the plaintiff.
 Add your own legal fees and whatever higher sale price you may have gotten for your property will be completely voided and it might even cost you more.

 So be honest and disclose any issues with your property.
 You’ll sleep better at night and you won’t end up in court.

 South Carolina Real Estate Seller Disclosures

 Some states are quite lenient on the seller about what must be disclosed.
 For example, if your property is in a “let the buyer beware” state, you don’t have to disclose anything unless specifically asked.
-However, your agent may be required to disclose any problems that they know about.
+However, a local real estate agent may be required to disclose any problems that they know about.
 So find out the rule before telling your agent all your property’s deep, dark secrets.

 South Carolina is not a “buyer beware” state.
 Interestingly enough, South Carolina will not require you to disclose problems if you and the buyer agree in writing that no statement is necessary.

 They also make figuring out what needs to be disclosed and how to read their forms rather simple.
 This sample disclosure form that the South Carolina Real Estate Commission created gives you a comprehensive idea.